QuietMisdreavus/micro.quietmisdreavus.net/_posts/2022-12-24-running-mastodon-on-arch-linux.markdown

   - Added blurb about manually enabling and starting services.
   - Added section about configuring nginx and Certbot.
   - Added note about increasing Node's heap size.
+  - Struck note about changing the OpenSSL provider for webpack.